 ICANN also enters into an RAA with each registrar, which allows the registrar to offer domain name registration services in gTLDs.
 The RAA outlines the responsibilities of

-the registrar, such as verifying registrant (or Registered Name Holder) information and maintaining accurate records.
+the registrar, such as verifying registrant (or Registered Name Holder) information and maintaining accurate registration records.
 The roles and obligations of registrars and registries are distinct and are reflected in their respective agreements, the RAA and the RA.

 ICANN has the authority to enforce rules related to domain name registration services and domain names as outlined in the RAA and the RA.
 This Advisory focuses on domain names (or Registered Names) in gTLDs that are used as vehicles or mechanisms for DNS Abuse.
 The requirements of the DNS Abuse Amendments in the RAA and RA are based on the actions that registrars and registry operators, respectively, can take to minimize the scope and intensity of the harm and victimization caused by DNS Abuse.
 These requirements also consider that registrars and registry operators represent only a portion of the DNS ecosystem, which is composed of many actors1.
-Depending on the specific circumstances of an instance of DNS Abuse, the most appropriate actor to detect, assess, verify, and stop the abusive activity may vary, and sometimes may be an actor other than a registrar or registry operator.
+Depending on the specific circumstances of an instance of DNS Abuse, the most appropriate actor to detect, assess, verify, and/or stop the abusive activity may vary, and sometimes may be an actor other than a registrar or registry operator.

 DNS Abuse